neel2571/QPyTorch/README.md

 #### Currently under development and update to support more number formats and schemes.
 ---
 ### Demo and tutorial:
+* Important note: Some googlecolab demos below may have problems with permission because Google restricts the number of downloads per day (we use gdown to download zipped file from google drive).
+When errors happen, it is recommended that you try it on the next day.
+Or download it and run offline on your machine with GPU.
+Please contact me if you encounter any problem in running any of the demo.
 * Approximate Tanh Function with Posit is presented at `examples/tutorial/test_posit_func.ipynb`
 * Most functionalities can be tested by using the notebooks in posit tutorials: ./examples/tutorial/
 * Notebook demo training Cifar10 with vanilla Posit 8 bit: `examples/tutorial/CIFAR10_Posit_Training_Example.ipynb`